t-data-h/tdh-gcp/README.md

 ## Environment Variables

  Most of the various scripts support overriding defaults via the command-line or by environment variable.
 Some defaults, such as GCP region and zone are taken from the active GCloud API configuration.
 Note that options provided at script run-time take precedence over environment variables.

  The precedence order is:   `default < env-var < cmd-line`.

 | Environment Variable |  Description  |
 | -------------------- | ------------- |
-| `GCP_REGION`         | Override the default region, generally not needed as most scripts (save for networks) rely on the zone only.
+| `GCP_REGION`         | Override the default region, most scripts (except networks) rely on the zone only.
 | `GCP_ZONE`           | Override the default zone (set in gcloud api).
-| `GCP_MACHINE_TYPE`   | Generally provided via the `--type` cmdline parameter, it can alternatively be provided by the environment.
+| `GCP_MACHINE_TYPE`   | Provided via the `--type` cmdline parameter, it can alternatively be provided by the environment.
 | `GCP_MACHINE_IMAGE`  | Override the default machine image of `centos-7`.
 | `GCP_IMAGE_PROJECT`  | Override the default Image Project of `centos-cloud`.
-| `GCP_NETWORK`        | Provide the network to use for create operations.
-Otherwise needed at the command-line via the `--network` parameter.
+| `GCP_NETWORK`        | The network to use for create operations.
-| `GCP_SUBNET`         | Provide the Network Subnet to use for create operations.
-Note this should match the correct network.
-Same as the command-line parameter `--subnet`.
+| `GCP_SUBNET`         | The Network Subnet to use for create operations.
 | `TDH_PUSH_HOST`      | Host to use for push operations used by *tdh-push.sh*.
-| `TDH_DIST_PATH`      | The distribution path to drop binary packages.
+| `TDH_DIST_PATH`      | The distribution path for binary packages.
 Utilized by *tdh-push.sh*.

 ### TODO